TP2.png

 Essentially, it’s a motor attached to a grinding chamber that pulverises food to about 2 millimeters so that it’s small enough to pass through plumbing.
 The food only leaves the chamber with the addition of water, making whatever travels through your pipes about 70% water – not unlike what flushes down your toilet.

-Who invented it and what were they thinking?
+Who invented the first garbage disposal, and what were they thinking?

 What happens to the food after it passes through your pipes?

-Like all of your sewage, it ends up at your local water treatment facility.
-From there, it can be condensed into fertiliser or it will end up in a landfill.
+Like all of your sewage, it ends up at your local wastewater treatment plant.
+From there, it can be condensed into fertiliser or be sent to landfill.

 Wait, what?
 The pulverised food could just end up going to landfill anyway?

 Yep.
 Obviously, if it’s just going to end up in a landfill, you should skip a step, save a tonne of water and just put the food in the bin.
-In fact, one Australian study shows that the eutrophic impact (destroying nutrients in water that help plants thrive) of sending your food waste down the disposal is more than three times larger than sending it to the landfill.
+In fact, one Australian study shows that the eutrophic impact (destroying nutrients in water that help plants thrive) of grinding food waste and sending it down the disposal is more than three times larger than sending it to the landfill.

 So then the bin it is!

 Well, not so fast.
 Many wastewater plants capture the methane from food waste and turn it into renewable energy.
-In a landfill, all scraps can do is emit dangerous greenhouse gases.
-According to scientist and civil engineer Stefan Grimberg, “If 30,000 homes used a disposal to get rid of their food waste rather than their garbage can, the global warming potential of disposing food waste would be reduced by 1.9 million kilograms of carbon dioxide.”
-That’s the equivalent of not driving 76 million kilometers!
+(In a landfill, scraps just sit around emitting dangerous greenhouse gases.)
+According to scientist and civil engineer Stefan Grimberg, if 30,000 homes used food waste disposers rather than their garbage can, the global warming potential of disposing food waste would be reduced by 1.9 million kilograms of carbon dioxide.”
+That’s the equivalent of not driving 7.4 million kilometers!

 So what do I do??

-I hate to say it, but it just kind of depends on where you live.
-If your community is experiencing any kind of drought, you should definitely skip the disposal.
+I hate to say it, but your ideal waste management technique just kind of depends on where you live.
+If your community is experiencing any kind of drought, you should definitely skip the garbage disposer.
 Beyond that, it’s a gamble.
-Of course you could always do a little research or reach out to your local water treatment facility to ask how they handle organic waste.
-I looked into my city, found out that the Department of Public Works is currently testing different methods to capture methane gas from food scraps – so disposal it is for me.
+Of course, you could always do a little research or reach out to your local water treatment facility to ask how they handle organic waste.
+I looked into my city and found out that the Department of Public Works is currently testing different methods to capture methane gas from food scraps – so garbage disposal it is for me.
 Cool!

 Well, I think that’s it.
 That’s everything that no one wanted to know about garbage disposals.
 Am I completely satisfied?
 No. But I think I’ll finally be able to sleep tonight.
 Just don’t get me started on the refrigerator’s eco setting, ok?